What is EU Model Torino?

 The Council of the EU is the institution representing the member states' governments.
 Also known informally as the EU Council, it is where national representatives from each EU country meet to negotiate and adopt EU laws, develop the EU's common foreign and security policy, conclude international agreements and coordinate member states’ policies.

 The Council meets in 10 different configurations of 27 national representatives.
 The work of the Council is prepared by a body composed of permanent representatives (COREPER I or COREPER II), which monitors and co-ordinates work and deals with the Parliament on co-decision legislation.
-The Presidency of the Council, held by Portugal, will be represented by the Secretariat.

 Press Corps